widdix/aws-s3-virusscan/README.md

 * S3 -> SNS fan-out support
 * Support

-[bucketAV - Antivirus for Amazon S3](https://bucketav.com/) with additional integrations is available at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).
+[bucketAV - Antivirus for Amazon S3](https://bucketav.com/) with additional features is available at [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).

 ## How does it work